 - Always prepare your shoes well.

-- Use a cloth and wet with Stripper, then rub vigorously over shoe to remove dirt, polish or oils.
+- Use a cloth and wet with Stripper, then rub vigorously over leather shoe to remove dirt, polish or oils.

 - An old toothbrush dipped in stripper can be used for areas between the upper and the sole.